ember-learn/guides-source/guides/release/getting-started/quick-start.md

 Let us break it down.

 First we have `on`.
-`one` allows you to call a function when a certain DOM event has been triggered.
+`on` allows you to call a function when a certain DOM event has been triggered.
 In this case, we are listening for the click event, `{{on 'click' …}}`.

 Next, we have `fn`.